What is an open listing agreement?

 Open listings help FSBO sellers market their homes

-One of the biggest challenges for FSBO sellers is connecting with qualified buyers — and open listings can help them do just that.
+One of the biggest challenges for FSBO sellers is connecting with qualified buyers — and open listings can help you do just that.

 When you sign an open listing agreement with an agent, they’ll actively look for buyers whose criteria match your home in the hope that their connection will lead to a commission.

-In fact, nearly one-third of buyers (29%) find their home directly from their agent — compared to just 2% of buyers discover their home directly from the seller.
+That means an agent can connect you to far more potential buyers than you could typically reach on your own.
+In fact, nearly one-third of buyers (29%) find their home directly from their agent — compared to just 2% of buyers who discover their home directly from the seller.[2]

 Key benefits of open listings for FSBO sellers